adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 Houston, we have a problem
 -----

-Just this year Google announced that *more searches are now done on phones or tablets than desktops* ([1](http://www.theverge.com/2015/5/6/8558535/google-mobile-search-vs-desktop)).
-This tipping point where most web traffic is mobile is approaching quickly.
+Just this year Google announced that *more searches are now done on phones/tablets than desktops* ([1](http://www.theverge.com/2015/5/6/8558535/google-mobile-search-vs-desktop)).
+The tipping point where most web traffic is mobile is fast approaching.

-> The shift of web traffic mobile will be a fundamental change for internet businesses
+> The shift to mobile will be the most radical change for the internet since inception

-[Gary Vaynerchuk](https://youtu.be/wbdYg6X1e-g) has some really convicting ideas on how this this shift will impact **B2B**.
+[Gary Vaynerchuk](https://youtu.be/wbdYg6X1e-g) has some thought provoking ideas on how this this shift will impact **B2B**.
 He suggests that websites reliant on traditional techniques like Google Adwords, email lists, pop up forms, or display ad revenue will adapt or die when these lucrative strategies stop working on mobile.

-> And he's got a point.
+> Gary's got a point.

 [People ignore ads](http://techcrunch.com/2010/12/03/survey-says-63-of-you-ignore-the-ads-on-this-very-page/).
 [Mobile browsers cripple websites](http://www.theverge.com/2015/7/20/9002721/the-mobile-web-sucks).
 [Few smartphone owners are installing new apps anymore](http://thenextweb.com/apps/2014/08/26/android-users-average-95-apps-installed-phones-according-yahoo-aviate-data/).
 Facebook and Twitter in-app browsers reduce how many pages a person goes to per website.

 > The internet was built around a browser.

-But people aren't browsing anymore.
+> But people aren't browsing anymore.

 [Snapchat Discover stories](http://www.theverge.com/2015/1/27/7919809/snapchat-launches-discover-feature-ad-support).
 [Chat bots](http://www.theverge.com/2016/4/12/11395806/facebook-messenger-bot-platform-announced-f8-conference).
 [Instagram influencers](http://www.cnbc.com/2014/04/11/instagram-influencers-models-make-thousands-working-on-instagram.html).
 [YouTube celebrities](https://www.youtube.com/user/JusReign).
-Samsung, Ford, and other Fortune 500 companies are sponsoring videos like [this](https://youtu.be/4ESy8WRyVcs) and [this (featured below)](https://youtu.be/soxxPyaAT1k).
-Watch those and ask yourself if you'd remember **any** Samsung or Ford TV ad better than that YouTube placement.
+Samsung, Ford, and other Fortune 500 companies are sponsoring videos like [this](https://youtu.be/4ESy8WRyVcs) and [this](https://youtu.be/soxxPyaAT1k) (featured below).
+Watch those and ask yourself if you'd remember **any** Samsung or Ford TV ad better than the YouTube placement.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/soxxPyaAT1k" frameborder="0" allowfullscreen></iframe>

 > The world is moving from mobile first, to mobile only.

 Billions with a B
 -----

-**Furthermore**, tablets and smartphones are how the next 3 billion people will first experience computers and the internet.
+**Furthermore**, tablets and smartphones are how the next **3 billion people** will first experience computers and the internet.
 Over 80% of people in the West are already online.
-Meanwhile less than 46% of China, 19% of India, and 1% of another 178 developing countries have access to the internet ([2](http://www.internetlivestats.com/internet-users/#trend)).
+Yet, less than 46% of China, 19% of India, and 1% of another 178 developing countries have access to the internet ([2](http://www.internetlivestats.com/internet-users/#trend)).

 <script id="infogram_0_ec14b8eb-a0e6-4e7a-8fcb-20d054754d58" title="Internet Access vs Population" src="//e.infogr.am/js/embed.js?dEy" type="text/javascript"></script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a target="_blank" href="https://infogr.am/ec14b8eb-a0e6-4e7a-8fcb-20d054754d58" style="color:#989898!important;text-decoration:none!important;">Internet Access vs Population</a><br><a style="color:#989898!important;text-decoration:none!important;" href="https://infogr.am" target="_blank">Create your own infographics</a></div>

 Smartphones and iPads that we brush off as *inferior devices* to the *all mighty laptop* will be the **primary computers for billions of people**.
-Smartphones have become *increasingly affordable*, *cellular networks* continue to *expand*, and *entrepreneurs* have already recognized the *huge opportunity*.
+Smartphones have become increasingly affordable, cellular networks continue to expand, and entrepreneurs have already recognized the huge opportunity.

 > Services like banking, education, and healthcare can now be provided to billions through text message &amp; limited data connections

-Digital mobile banking and access to credit could reach up to **2 billion new people by 2030**.
+- Digital mobile banking and access to credit could reach up to **2 billion new people by 2030**.
 This would spur local economies and increase living standards across the developing world ([3](http://www.theverge.com/2015/2/4/7966043/bill-gates-future-of-banking-and-mobile-money)).

-Literacy and reading rates are already rising among those with mobile phone.
+- Literacy and reading rates are already rising among those with mobile phone.
 An app like Worldreader can distribute 1,000 pages of an e-book for just 2-3 cents, radically more affordable than paper books ([4](http://www.theverge.com/2014/4/23/5643058/mobile-phone-reading-illiteracy-developing-countries-unesco)).

 > The post-PC world won't just make life easier for kids and Grandmas.
-It could bring tens of millions out of poverty.
+It could bring millions out of poverty.

 Conclusion
 -----

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YfJ3QxJYsw8" frameborder="0" allowfullscreen></iframe>

-In 2010, the early days of iPad, Steve Jobs told a speechless audience that desktop ["PCs are going to be like trucks"](https://youtu.be/YfJ3QxJYsw8), iPads and tablets are going to be like cars.
+In 2010, the early days of iPad, Steve Jobs told a silent audience that desktop ["PCs are going to be like trucks"](https://youtu.be/YfJ3QxJYsw8), iPads and tablets are going to be like cars.
 For every 30 cars you see on a road, there might be one truck.
 And that might make some people uncomfortable.

-Six years later, the iPad wave has already hit many families and is continuing to move.
-When I looked around my classes this past term, I saw over a third of all new computers in my classes were Microsoft Surfaces or iPads. **And this was in computer science major classrooms.**
+Six years later, the iPad wave has hit many families, companies, and campuses.
+When I look around my classes, I see over **a third of all new computers** in my classes were Microsoft Surfaces or iPads.

 Using my iPad and iPhone as primary devices forces me to engage with the new limitations, user experiences, opportunities, and challenges in this next wave of computing.

-Thanks for reading
+When people ask "are you really coding on an iPad??", I can say for many reasons "Yes...yes I am".

+You read to play??
 -----

+Thanks for reading!
 I'll be posting every Friday this summer as part of my experiment to be [Tinder for Blogs](/blog/tinder-for-blogs/).

 1. *If you like what you read*, **swipe right** and join the email newsletter below!
 2. *If you think the post was kinda meh*, **swipe left** and suggest a topic that you'd rather read next time.